danialfarid/ng-file-upload/README.md

 ===================

 New in version 1.0.0:
-Support file upload progress.
+* File upload progress support.
-Support file drag and drop.
+* File drag and drop support.

 **Click here for <a href="http://angular-file-upload.appspot.com/" target="_blank">DEMO</a>**